Village Hotel Portsmouth – A Review

-We received our stay at Village Hotel Portsmouth in return for an honest review of our experiences.
-This wasn’t hard as we loved it!
-Read on to find out why.
+We received our stay at Village Hotel Portsmouth in return for an honest hotel review of our experiences.

 The Village Hotel chain has 30 hotels around the UK.
-I have never previously stayed in one so I was excited to see what they are like.
+I had never previously stayed in one, so I was excited to see what they are like.
+I have since stayed in a number of the Village Hotels and would definitely say Village Portsmouth is typical of the brand and is definitely one of the better, more modern, stylish sites.

-Their website is impressive and they are popular with families as well as business travellers (they offer a business club) so it seemed a perfect fit for us.
+Their website is impressive and they are popular with families as well as business travellers (they offer a business club), so it was a perfect fit for us.

 Initial impressions of Village Hotel Portsmouth